samuelroland/KanFF/doc/db-specifications.md

         - 3 = on break
         - 4 = done
 - `value`: value of the "work" made in this work.
 INT value between 1 and 10 (1 = min and 10 = max).
-- `effort`: value to estimate the effort to bring to achieve this work.
+- `effort`: estimation of the effort to bring to achieve this work.
 INT value between 1 and 10 (1 = min and 10 = max).
 - `visible`: if the work is visible or not outside of the project.
 - `open`: says if the work is opened to modifications from members not in the project.
 - `inbox`: says if the work is the inbox of the project (task created without choosing the work will be created in the work inbox).
 Only one inbox per project is authorized.